HeinanCA/jenkins-exporter/README.md

 With:

-- JENKINS_SERVER: is the url of Jenkins
+- JENKINS_SERVER: is the URL of Jenkins
 - JENKINS_HTTPS_INSECURE: true for self-signed certificates, false for valid ones
-- JENKINS_USERNAME: is the user of Jenkins who have permission to access Jenkins resource
+- JENKINS_USERNAME: is the user of Jenkins who has permission to access Jenkins resource
-- JENKINS_PASSWORD: is the password of user
+- JENKINS_PASSWORD: is the password of the user
-- PROM_METRIC_TYPES: a comma separated list of metric types you would like to see, e.g. "job,node,queue" or simply "all"
+- PROM_METRIC_TYPES: a comma-separated list of metric types you would like to see, e.g. "job, node,queue" or simply "all"
 - PROM_EXPORTER_PORT: the port where the exporter will listen.

 ### *Or using config file:*